New Jersey Property Guidance

 Reverse Mortgage Deadlines

-But heirs usually have real time to act once they understand the clock.
+But families usually have real time to act once they understand the deadline.

-Unpaid taxes and municipal liens can escalate into foreclosure exposure over time.
+Unpaid property taxes and town bills can quietly grow into foreclosure over time.

-But liens can often be resolved — frequently from the sale itself.
+But these can often be cleared up — frequently right from the sale itself.

 But these issues are far more manageable when caught early.